i05nagai/memorandum/language/english_speaking.md

         * Twelve-month period starting with January 1 and ending with December 31, and which has 365 days in non leap years and 366 days in a leap year.
 * accrue
     * to incease over a preriod of time, or to get an amount to get an amount of sth gradually over time
         * Interest on this savings account accrues at the rate of 4 percent
+    * to increase in number or amount over a period of time
+        * Interest will accrue on the account at a rate of seven percent.
 * recognisable
 * seizure
     * a seizure is a sudden, uncontrolled electrical disturbance in the brain.
     * It can cause changes in your behavior, movements or feelings, and in levels of consciousness.
 * honorary
+    * given as a reward, without qualifying in a standard way
+    * given as an honour to sb who has not done a course of study
+    * an honorary position in an organization is one for which no payment is made
+        * Charities often have a well-known person as their honorary treasuer
+    * given to sb in order to show respect for their achievements rather than through study, payment, etc.
+        * honorary award/degree/membership
 * confidentiality
     * duty of confidentiality
 * post